Key Takeaways

 site:domain.com “keyword”

 Each page should have a good amount of internal links from other pages.
-In case you don’t use the keywords on other pages, add small pieces of content in pages from similar categories and link from there.
+In case you don’t use the keywords on other pages, add small pieces of content to pages from similar categories and link from there.

 site:domain.com keyword